Becton, Dickinson and Co. (BDX). Below are some highlights from the above linked analysis:

 6. Rolling 4-yr Div. > 15%

-BDX earned one Star in this section for 1.) above.
+BDX earned two Stars in this section for 1.) and 2.) above.
 A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
-The company has paid a cash dividend to shareholders every year since 1926 and has increased its dividend payments for 40 consecutive years.
+The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
+The company has paid a cash dividend to shareholders every year since 1926 and has increased its dividend payments for 41 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 The NPV MMA Diff. of the $448 is below the $500 target I look for in a stock that has increased dividends as long as BDX has.
 If BDX grows its dividend at 10.1% per year, it will take 7 years to equal a MMA yielding an estimated 20-year average rate of 2.98%.

 Memberships and Peers: BDX is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
 The company's peer group includes: The CR Bard Inc. (BCR) with a 0.5% yield, Baxter International Inc. (BAX) with a 2.9% yield and Medtronic, Inc. (MDT) with a 1.8% yield.